Majors and Careers

 Global and International Health, Disease Prevention, Surveillance, Natural Disasters, Emergency Preparedness and Response, Environmental Health Science, Epidemiology, Health Behavior, Health Psychology, Health Economics, Engineering and Health, Health Policy Analysis, Health Care Management, Health Services Administration, Biostatistics, Health Communication, Health Informatics, Complementary and Alternative Medicine, Health Promotion, Health Demography, Health Insurance, Community Health, Health Risk Assessment, Forensics, Biotechnology, Vaccinology, Genetic Engineering, Health Geography, Health Education, Infectious Disease Prevention, Chronic Disease Prevention, Wellness, Clinical Trials, Urban Health, Rural Health, Water Quality, Nutrition and Food Protection, Air Quality and Health, Health Geology, Vulnerable Populations, Burden of Disease Assessment

 The increase in human population, widening diversity of socioeconomic and cultural attributes, rapid mobility, and internet-enabled broadening of social networks are compelling reasons to pursue pursuing careers in public health.
 Government policies that affect access to health care resources may also influence our ability to prevent disease and promote health in populations.
-Graduates of the UC Irvine Program in Public Health are prepared for careers in research, teaching, and public health practice in private and public sectors.
+Graduates of the Joe C. Wen School of Population and Public Health are prepared for careers in research, teaching, and public health practice in private and public sectors.
 Challenges in public health require acquisition and ready deployment of fundamental knowledge and practical skills.
 Employment opportunities exist at city and county health care agencies, state departments of public health, national institutions such as the Centers for Disease Control and Prevention, and international agencies such as the World Health Organization.
 Private foundations and corporations employ public health graduates, including, for example, the Bill and Melinda Gates Foundation and various health insurance providers.
 Nonprofit organizations and community service groups also employ public health degree holders.
 Graduates who are interested in academic career tracks focusing on research and/or teaching will find employment at various units within public and private universities and think-tanks.

 Social Ecology Career Areas